What is a Stout?

 There are so many different stout styles, are the names of the style actually an ingredient contained in the beer?Let’s find out!

 By Shira Kogut on Aug.
 31, 2017

-Nope, sorry it does not get boiled off in the process.
-During fermentation, yeast breaks down the other ose sugars (glucose, sucrose and fructose), but the same thing that prevents it from being digested by those who are lactose intolerant also prevents it from being broken down by the yeast.
-The yeast that can break it down is not present in the beer brewing process and so it stays in the beer giving it the intended characteristic sweetness and fuller body.
+Unfortunately, most people who are lactose intolerant cannot drink Milk Stout.
+During fermentation, yeast breaks down the other ose sugars (glucose, sucrose and fructose), but the yeast doesn’t contain enough lactase in the brewing process to break down the lactose enzyme.
+(The same thing that prevents it from being digested by those who are lactose intolerant.)
+The lactose stays in the beer giving it the intended characteristic sweetness and fuller body.

 According to Tom Anderson on the Alcohol Stack Exchange:

 “The amount of lactose in a milk stout varies, but it seems that it is likely to be in the range of 5 to 13%; that is, in a (568 millilitre) pint, there may be anywhere from 28 to 74 grams of lactose.
 The lactose concentration in milk is about 4%, so this is the equivalent of 700 – 1850 millilitres of milk.
 Rather a lot!”

 So, we strongly suggest taking your Lactaid before drinking a Milk Stout.